Palmanova: History

-On 7 October 1593, the superintendent of the Venetian Republic founded a revolutionary new kind of settlement: Palmanova.
+On 7 October 1593, the Venetian Republic founded a revolutionary new kind of settlement: Palmanova.
 The city’s founding date commemorated the victory of the Christian forces (supplied primarily by the Italian states and the Spanish kingdom) over the Ottoman Turks in the Battle of Lepanto in 1571, during the War of Cyprus.
 Also honored on 7 October was Saint Justina, chosen as the city's patron saint.
 Using all the latest military innovations of the 16th century, this small town was a fortress in the shape of a nine-pointed star, designed by Vincenzo Scamozzi.
 Between the points of the star, ramparts protruded so that the points could defend each other.
 A moat surrounded the town, and three large, guarded gates allowed entry.
 The construction of the first circle, with a total circumference of 7 km, took 30 years.
 Marcantonio Barbaro headed a group of Venetian noblemen in charge of building the town, Marcantonio Martinego was in charge of construction, and Giulio Savorgnan acted as an adviser.
 The second phase of construction took place between 1658 and 1690, and the outer line of fortifications was completed between 1806 and 1813 under the Napoleonic domination.
 The final fortress consists of: nine ravelins, nine bastions, nine lunettes, and eighteen cavaliers.

 In 1815 the city came under Austrian rule until 1866, when it was annexed to Italy together with Veneto and the western Friuli.
 Until 1918, it was the one of easternmost towns along the Italian-Austro Hungarian border and during the First World War the city worked as a military zone hosting even a hospital for the royal army.
 In 1960 Palmanova was declared a national monument.

 American professor Edward Wallace Muir Jr. said of Palmanova, "The humanist theorists of the ideal city designed numerous planned cities that look intriguing on paper but were not especially successful as livable spaces.
 Along the northeastern frontier of their mainland empire, the Venetians began to build in 1593 the best example of a Renaissance planned town: Palmanova, a fortress city designed to defend against attacks from the Ottomans in Bosnia.
 Built ex nihilo according to humanist and military specifications, Palmanova was supposed to be inhabited by self-sustaining merchants, craftsmen, and farmers.
 However, despite the pristine conditions and elegant layout of the new city, no one chose to move there, and by 1622 Venice was forced to pardon criminals and offer them free building lots and materials if they would agree to settle the town."